Written and updated by Ruqin

 For a peaceful visit, try weekday mornings or the winter months.
 The quiet atmosphere and crisp air make for a memorable experience.

-5. How to Visit Juyongguan Great Wall – Hiking Trails and Timing
+5. How to Hike Juyongguan Great Wall

 To fully experience Juyongguan Great Wall, plan to spend at least 3–4 hours exploring its highlights and scenic trails.
 The wall forms a semi-circle around the valley with 14 watchtowers and a total 4 km, with both east and west sections offering unique views and hiking experiences.
 Juyongguan offers trails suitable for various hiking levels, from casual walkers to avid hikers.